-- How do I renew my domain?
+- How do I cancel my domain deletion request?

 - What does it mean when a domain is set to "Do Not Renew"?